sbathina/BankApp/README.md

 ```

-## H2 Database Console
+## H2 In-Memory Database

 Make sure to use jdbc:h2:mem:testdb as your jdbc url.
-If you intend to you use your own database,
+If you intend to you use custom database name, please
 define datasource properties in application.yml

 ```